 Sure, let those fucking sheep bleat, and may they blindly believe that they won't need someone like her to knock on their door.
 Societal idiots.
 Fools living in glass bubbles, oblivious to the world of evil that surrounded them.

 Despite her ever-growing and learned hatred of people, Zoey loved interacting with the scum of the world.
 They proved to be the challenge she needed and ultimately craved.
 An odd attraction formed to the criminal enterprise and its operators.

-Hands reached up above her breast pocket to adjust the sizeable silver oval that blared her department and badge number.
-And then a small tear from a fight a few days ago caught her attention.
-Damnit.
+Hands reached up adjusting the silver oval that blared her department and badge number.
+A small tear from a fight a few days ago caught her attention.

 "That's the last fucking time they get the first hit off.
 I'm sick of their shit..."
 She muttered.
 Try as she might to avoid it, the job was changing her.
 And her co-workers?
 They were starting to see it as well.
 The woman wasn't exactly silent in her opinion; in fact, she was straight-up vocal.

 'It doesn't matter how I do my job.
-All that matters to me is that it's done.'
+All that matters is that it's done.'

-It was something that she had spouted one day, the phrase catching some attention, especially to those who were quite like-minded.
+It was something she had spouted one day, the phrase catching some attention, especially to those who were quite like-minded.
 They couldn't help but agree.
 They felt it too.

 Shoving thoughts from her head, she turned from the changing room and walked down that old abandoned school hallway.
 It still smelled faintly of dry erase boards, pencils, and rotting textbooks.